New Hampshire Medical Malpractice Lawyer

 What Is Medical Malpractice in New Hampshire?

-Medical malpractice occurs when a healthcare provider fails to meet the accepted standard of care, resulting in harm to the patient.
-Not every unsuccessful treatment or negative outcome constitutes malpractice; medicine often involves a trial-and-error approach.
+Medical malpractice occurs when a healthcare provider fails to meet the accepted standard of care, resulting in harm to a patient.
+Not every unsuccessful treatment, unexpected complication, or negative outcome constitutes medical malpractice; medicine often involves a degree of uncertainty, and not all adverse results are caused by negligence.

-However, when a doctor, nurse, or other medical professional acts negligently and that negligence directly causes injury, the patient may have grounds for a malpractice claim.
+However, when a doctor, nurse, hospital, or other medical professional commits a preventable medical error or engages in medical negligence that directly causes injury, the patient may have grounds for a malpractice claim.
+Common examples include misdiagnosis, delayed diagnosis, medication mistakes, surgical errors, and hospital negligence.

-To determine whether malpractice occurred, courts examine whether another competent healthcare professional in the same field would have acted differently under similar circumstances.
-If the answer is yes, the defendant may be found negligent and liable for damages.
+To determine whether malpractice occurred, courts examine whether another reasonably competent healthcare professional in the same field would have acted differently under similar circumstances.
+If the answer is yes, the provider may be found negligent and held liable for the patient’s injuries and resulting damages.

 Common Types of Medical Malpractice Cases We Handle

 Medical negligence takes many forms.
-At Sabbeth Law, we represent clients throughout New Hampshire in cases involving:
+Our team represents clients throughout New Hampshire in cases involving:

-• Birth injuries – Cerebral palsy, brachial plexus injuries, and trauma from improper use of forceps or vacuum extractors
+- Birth injuries – Cerebral palsy, brachial plexus injuries, and trauma resulting from negligent prenatal, labor, or delivery care.

 How to Prove Medical Malpractice in New Hampshire